π Next Meeting: TBD

 Co-sponsors: Chad Caldwell

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Coauthored by Representative Olsen (principal House author)

 Date: 2025-02-17